-The farm separates cows into groups depending on age/life stage and how much milk they produce, and then each group receives its own special diet that is determined through Emilee’s observation and computer analysis.
+The farm separates cows into groups depending on age, life stage, and how much milk they produce.
+Then, each group receives its own special diet determined through Emilee’s observation and computer analysis.

-Mark and Emilee discussed how his cows were doing.
-With extreme cold weather, a cow will often drop off in milk production because the energy she consumes is going toward keeping her warm, not making milk.
+Mark and Emilee discussed how their cows were doing.
+With extreme cold weather, a cow often drops off in milk production.
+The energy she consumes is going toward keeping her warm, not making milk.

-As they talked about the cows’ performance, Mark told Emilee he had a surplus of haylage he had produced on his farm the previous summer and he was hoping to work more into the cows’ diets.
-Emilee suggested that they might be able to add as much as 10lbs of haylage per cow to the cows’ total mixed ration (TMR) or daily meal plan.
+As they talked about the cows’ performance, Mark told Emilee he had a surplus of haylage he had produced on his farm the previous summer.
+He hoped to work more into the cows’ diets.
+Emilee suggested that they might be able to add as much as 10 lbs. of haylage per cow to the cows’ total mixed ration (TMR) or daily meal plan.

 Mark was happy, “That’s nearly 2,000 pounds.
 That’s a lot of haylage.”

-This means Emilee relies less on high-protein sources like soybean meal, and looks to maximize the nutritional benefit of forages.
-New knowledge about bovine nutrition has also led to farmers using less nitrogen and phosphorous on their fields.
+This means Emilee relies less on high-protein sources like soybean meal.
+She looks to maximize the nutritional benefit of forages.
+New knowledge about bovine nutrition has also led to farmers using less nitrogen and phosphorous in their fields.